markqvist/Reticulum/docs/manual/_sources/using.rst.txt

 ******************************

 Reticulum is not installed as a driver or kernel module, as one might expect of a networking stack.
-Instead, Reticulum is distributed as a Python module.
+Instead, Reticulum is distributed as a Python module, containing the networking core, and a set of utility and daemon programs.

 This means that no special privileges are required to install or use it.
 It is also very light-weight, and easy to transfer to, and install on new systems.